ddnexus/elastics-doc/source/doc/6-elastics-admin/2-Live-Reindex.md

 end
 {% endhighlight %}

 > The `on_stop_indexing` is explicitly required for your production environment when the index may change during the reindexing.
-However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass a `:on_stop_indexing => false` option to the method or set `Elastics::Configuration.on_stop_indexing = false`.
+However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass a `:on_stop_indexing => false` option to the reindex method or set `Elastics::Configuration.on_stop_indexing = false`.
 You may also want to set a different `Elastics::Configuration.on_stop_indexing` for different environments.

 ### `on_each_change`